-Your stories and content will form part of new interpretation panels that will be installed on the Promenade as part of the refurbishment works planned to repair the coastal sea wall defences.
+Your stories and content will form part of new interpretation panels that will be installed on the Promenade.
+This is part of the refurbishment works planned to repair the coastal sea wall defences.

 Work will start on making the derelict Grange Lido site stable, safe and accessible after plans were approved for a “light-touch” refurbishment by our planning committee on the 27 February 2020.
 The plans include a new multi-use public space, landscaping and public realm improvements which will cost a total of £1.96m.

 Full details about the decision to bring the site back into use and the costings for the refurbishment are outlined below.

 New proposals for the Lido site went on show in early 2017.

 Grange residents and businesses were asked to comment on a number of different options and potential uses for the site.
 The preferred option for the site was a 'light touch refurbishment’ scheme which would ensure the site is: